cortex-js/compute-engine/src/docs/numerical-evaluations.md

 ## Choosing the Numeric Format and Precision

-Numerical computations can be performed using one of these formats:
+**To change the numeric format for numeric computations**, set the `numericFormat` property of a `ComputeEngine` instance to one of these values:

 <div class=symbols-table>